Blood glucose monitoring

 The Australian Government has established the National Diabetes Services Scheme (NDSS) to support people living with and caring for people living with diabetes.
 This scheme also includes subsidies for the cost of blood glucose test strips and offers free needles and syringes to people who use insulin.

 After initial registration, people living with diabetes will have access to subsidised glucose test strips for one year.
 If needed, your doctor or diabetes educator can apply for an additional six months’ access.
 People using insulin therapy (type 1 and type 2) will have ongoing, lifetime access to subsidised glucose test strips.

-If you’re an Australian citizen or permanent resident and have been diagnosed with diabetes, you are eligible for enrollment in the NDSS.
+If you’re an Australian citizen or permanent resident and have been diagnosed with diabetes, you are eligible for enrolment in the NDSS.
 The registration form must be signed by a doctor or credentialed diabetes educator.
 Registration with the NDSS is free and lifelong.
-For more NDSS information, including registration forms, get it here.
+For more NDSS information, including registration forms, check here.